joejag/timebandits/talk.md

 # INTRO: Time bandits: don't let these vampires get you

-* ?
+* Joe Wright, technical coach working here in Scotland.
+* I have a strong bias for making whatever I'm trying to understand into something visual.
+Could be reducing escaped defects and failed deploys.
+Whatever it is, I find it easier to spot patterns and get control of things by visualizing.

+> Last year I met Dominica who did a workshop on this topic and has since written a book this year.

 # Book

-* Dominica book, my own with Nancy Van Schooenderwoert
+* (read title): Categorises the thieves.
 * End of this talk: know the five theives and how to tackle them, and inspired to make work visible
+* Quite cheap and written in an easy to understand way

 > But why care about this?
+Why care about viz and thieves

 # Why care

  "Busyness is an addiction, which doesn't equate to growth or value.
 It usually means doing a bunch of things that all turn out crappy" - DDeG

-* Our culture loves overwork and busyness and we overload ourselves - effectiveness & even efficiency be damned
-* By doing so, we lose time to avoidable problems by switching and neglecting work, which is expensive & dispiriting.
-It's also a correlated to Burnout in the state of devops report.
+* Addicted to being busy.
+100% calendars - tetris, Taking on more.
+Quality goes out the window as we neglect and switch tasks while being chased for updates.
+Crappy.
+* Reasearch is showing this behaviour as one of the causes of burnout - taxing our mental health
-* We can create habits that create a circle of healthy, sustainable and improvable work.
+* So instead, I'd like to share habits that create a circle of healthy, sustainable and improvable work.

-# Five Bandits

-* If someone stole you wallet you'd notice.
-If someone stole your lunch you might send an email to all your colleagues trying to find the culprit.
-But if someone steals your time?
-* (Foreach: What it is & how it appears, how it steal time, clues it leaves at the scene)
+> Introduce the thieves We might not even realise are stealing our time.

 # FB: Too Much WIP

 * What: Demand > capactiy -> delay, costs, quality & irratable staff
-* Why: 'yes' -> team, fear, shiny, unsure size, please people
+* Why: 'yes' -> team, shiny, unsure size, please people
 * How: Context switching, neglected, wait times
 * Clues: Switch, quality, 'yes', cycletime, mastery missing (it's elusive)

 # FB: Unknown Deps

+* Known dependecies can get you too.
 * What: 3 types: Software/Hardware (API, cloud), expertise/authorisation, Activity(db restore).
-* Why: "Every dep doubles your chances of being delayed or late"  - Troy Magennis
+* Finding out late is the worst: API change, cloud drops a service, expert not available, db not restored
 * How: Blocked work, Unplanned work -> it's expesive when you don't know
 * Clues: High Coordination, folk aren't available when you need, unexpected changes to code/plan causes another thing

 # FB: Unplanned Work

-* What: Work that you didn't expect to be doing.
-It's important but skipped the planning stage
-* Why: Increases uncertainty & removes predictability.
-Eats planned work for breakfast
-* How: High WIP, which is often invisible
+* Unplanned work sets back planned work and increases uncertainty in your system which ruins your predictability
+  * Examples: Expediated work requests and failure demand
+  * Not all work has to be preplanned, we live in a complex world
+  * Unplanned work brings with it high WIP

-* Clues: You've not your planned work 2 weeks later
+* Clues: You've not your planned work 2 weeks later.
+High performing teams spend 28% more time on planned work (State of Devops 2016)

 # FB: Conflicting Priorities

 * What: Many prorities.
 Most number one.
-Folk aren't paying attention to long things take
+Folk aren't paying attention to how long things take
 * Why: Prioritisation isn't happening.
 Starting without finishing
 * How: More priority meetings for all the projects.
 WIP bites again.
 Longer cycle times.
 * Clues: "My thing is high priority!", if X not done by Y, multiple when will my thing be done?

 # FB: Neglected Work

-* What: Like maintainece work to patch servers & tech debt.
-Old car -> not a problem unless you don't maintain.
+* Aging software is like an old car, with regular maintainace (oil change) it'll function correctly.
+Old software isn't a problem, unmaintained which is hard to deploy is.
+* Maintainace is the most neglected type of work (folk chose more revenue rather than protecting).
+Types include
+  * Improving quality, reducing bugs and technical debt payments
-* Why: It's important but not urgent.
-No time for important.
+* It's important but not urgent.

-* How: When you least expect it.
-* Clues: important neglected work becomes an emergency
+* Clues: important neglected work becomes an emergency (brushing teeth analogy)

 # How to catch a thief

-* How to we go about catching these thieves as obviously as if our wallet was stolen?
+* How to we go about catching these thieves?
+And removing their control from over us.
-* The problem is that you can't see this theivery.
-We need to expose it.
+* Which all starts with creating a Kanban.

 # KILL: Make Work Visible